 Keap offers three plans:

-- Keap Max Classic: Custom-priced, and designed for advanced marketing and sales team needs.
+- Keap Ultimate: Starts at $229/month and is designed for advanced sales and marketing team needs.

 #7.
 Salesforce Marketing Cloud Engagement (fka Pardot)